mihaiwebdev/Tracalorie-With-Webpack/README.md

 This is a web application for tracking calories, created with plain Html, bootstrap and Vanilla JavaScript using OOP.

+## How To Run the Application:
+ 1. Open a terminal window and change directory into the root folder of the applcation
+ 2. Run the command:

+         npm i
+ 3. Then run the command:

+         npm run dev

 ## It's made of 5 different classes:

 1. **CalorieTracker class**